BrainardLab/mQUESTPlus/README.md

 progams in the demos directory.
 These reprise a number of figures in the Watson paper as well as calculations illustrated by the Mathematica notebook that accompanies the paper.

+One nice thing done in the Mathematica implementation that is not done here (sorry, life is short) is a set of plotting routines.
+Adding these would be a nice enhancement.

-The demo program qpQuestPlusSimpleExampleDemos uses high-level function qpRun to reprise a number of figures in the QUEST+ paper.
+The demo program qpQuestPlusPaperSimpleExampleDemos uses high-level function qpRun to reprise a number of figures in the QUEST+ paper.
 This would be a good thing to try just to make sure your installation is working properly and to convince yourself that this implementation reproduces basic properties of QUEST+.